 - The respective functional contents shall not be absorbed by functional contents of general careers;

-- The respective public employees are subject to more demanding functional duties than those provided for those of general careers;
+- The respective public employees are subject to more demanding functional duties than those provided for general careers;

 - The respective public employees should have approval in a specific training course of term not lower than six months or hold a certain academic degree or professional certificate to integrate the career.